The Least Reliable Mercury Models

 Recent Mercury News

-Ford is recalling almost 1.9 million vehicles to replace Takata passenger-side frontal airbag inflators as part of a massive new recall of 35-40 million vehicles from numerous automakers. … continue reading
+Ford is recalling almost 1.9 million vehicles to replace Takata passenger-side frontal airbag inflators, including the 2006-2011 Mercury Milan.
+This action in part of a massive new recall of 35-40 million vehicles from numerous automakers.

-On the surface, cracked rear panels might seem like a cosmetic issue but owners know there's more than meets the eye.
+Cracked rear panels might seem like a cosmetic issue but owners know there's more than meets the eye.
 The split panels let water seep in and corrode underlying components.
-The inevitable rust and swelling can damage the rear wiper motor and lead to shattered rear windows. … continue reading
+The inevitable rust and swelling can damage the rear wiper motor and lead to shattered rear windows.
+It's a mess that Ford should try to clean up, not just sweep under the rug with semantics in court but that's exactly what they're doing with a new class-action lawsuit.

 By the Numbers